felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Thanks to Gene Kim for writing the books that gave me my *Aha!* moment.

-Thanks to Matt Morris for walking me through what would become my learning system.
+Thanks to Matt Morris for making a video that became the foundation my learning system.

 And **thank you** for giving this text a chance.

 ---

-# What even is learning anxiety?
+# Introduction: Discovering I had learning anxiety

-I think this sums it up nicely:

 > *There are two kinds of anxiety associated with learning: “learning
 > anxiety” and “survival anxiety.”
 Learning anxiety comes from being